Monika-After-Story/MonikaModDev/STYLE.md

     store_name.var1 = 1
 ```

-We use several different stores to group different data. when deciding to make
+We use several different stores to group different data.
+When deciding to make
 a new store, ensure that it is not already in use.
+Prefix your store names
+with `mas_`.

 `persistent` is like a store, but its a special one that gets saved to disk.
 **Only use this if you need to save data from multiple sessions**